WICG/origin-policy/policy-format.md

 The format of the strings is the same as those of the HTTP headers.
 (I.e., there is no further "JSON-ification" of the content security policies.)

-Any feature policies applied via HTTP headers are applied after those from the origin policy.
+Any feature policies applied via HTTP headers are applied after those from the origin policy, as if concatenated with a separating comma.

 TODO: [string vs. array of strings for FP vs. CSP is strange](https://github.com/WICG/origin-policy/issues/50).